China Drum: Self Made Maniac, Diskin; breakup (1998–2000)

 They released their second album, Self Made Maniac on 24 April 1997, via the Beggars Banquet imprint the following year.
 The album received mixed critical reception: while The Washington Post critic Mark Jenkins praised the record's balance of classic British rock and modern punk, Dean Carlson noted via AllMusic that the band's sound had "ripened" but now lacked "fervor and melody".
 In 1998 the group added former Compulsion drummer Jan Alkema to their live lineup, freeing Lee to act exclusively as lead vocalist during concerts.

 The group promoted Alkema to full-time member status and renamed themselves The Drum in 1999, while also introducing elements of alternative rock and electronic music into their new sound.
 They released the Diskin album via Mantra Records in this incarnation the following year.
 Diskins change of musical direction polarized fans and received lukewarm critical reviews, with NME noting the uneven results of the experimentation and awarding the album five out of ten stars.
 After being dropped by Mantra and embarking upon a poorly received tour in support of Suicidal Tendencies, The Drum ultimately disbanded in September 2000 due to financial and personal considerations.

 The McQueen brothers later played together in Servo, while Alkema formed Driven to Collision and Lee the indie rock group Sickhoose.
 Following their breakup, China Drum retained a cult following and continued to influence other bands: the Australian group Bodyjar, for example, covered "Fall Into Place" on their 2001 album You Got Me a Girl's Bike You Idiot.

 Reunion (2013–present)

 In 2013 the band reformed with a line up including Lee, the McQueen brothers, and new members John Steel on guitar and Kate Stephenson on drums.
 Returning to the China Drum moniker and focusing mostly on early material, they played their first gig after reuniting at The Garage in London on 21 February with support by Midway Still and Vanilla Pod.
 Further concerts followed thereafter, starting with Newcastle University Students' Union on 10 May and a subsequent tour of the United Kingdom.
 The band released the "Water" single in October 2014.
 They played dates without Bill McQueen in 2014, and entered a hiatus thereafter.
 They resumed playing live in March 2018.

+In 2024, Bill McQueen returned to the band, and he and Adam Lee performed a number of acoustic shows in the North East of England.
+The band then had the opportunity to play several intimate shows around Tokyo, Japan, named Japan Tour of Mintness 2024.
+It was the first time the band had performed full shows for some years; due to short notice, Dave McQueen, John Steel and Kate Stephenson were not available for the Japanese dates, so the tour lineup featured Lee and Bill McQueen along with touring members Kev Watson (bass) and Damian Harris (drums).
+In 2025 they announced further shows, rejoined by Dave McQueen on bass, while Harris reprised his role on drums as Stephenson had to step back due to family health issues.